 Before going to a place of worship, check to see if the size of gatherings is being limited and how that might affect your visit.
 Seek out services held in large, well-ventilated areas or outdoors.
 Continue social distancing during services.

 Also, avoid contact with frequently touched items, such as books.
 Place any donations in a stationary collection box.
 If food is offered at an event, look for pre-packaged options.

-Before going to the gym, call to see if it's limiting how many members are allowed in at the same time.
+Before going to the gym, use any options for online reservations.
 You might have to reserve a block of time in advance, with staff cleaning the facility between blocks.
 You might need to fill out additional health forms and have your temperature taken before entering the gym.
 Ask about the facility's cleaning and disinfecting policies and whether you'll be able to use the locker room or bathroom.
-If you are interested in group exercise classes, ask if they are being offered.
+If you are interested in group exercise classes, ask if they are being offered virtually.

-If possible, check in electronically.
+Avoid going to the gym at busy times of day or night.
+If possible, attend a gym with outdoor spaces and check in electronically.
 Your gym will likely enforce social distancing by blocking access to every other cardio machine or by putting up barriers around equipment.
 Follow the gym's guidelines and stay at least 6 feet (2 meters) away from other members.
 Clean equipment before and after using it.
 Some equipment that's difficult to clean, such as foam rollers and yoga blocks, might not be available.
+Limit high-intensity activity indoors.
 Avoid giving high-fives or doing elbow bumps with others.